 Led by acclaimed composer, conductor and St. Olaf alumnus Dr. Timothy Mahr, the 94-member ensemble’s 17-day journey marks its debut in both Australasian countries, after more than a century of international touring.

 The St. Olaf Band’s expertly curated program of American and Australian music, dubbed FLOURISH, celebrates Leonard Bernstein‘s centennial, the film scores of John Williams, Melbourne’s own Percy Grainger, New South Wales native Jodie Blackshaw, as well as classic works from the wind band repertoire.

 On this historic tour, the 126-year-old ensemble will be joined on stage by three local collaborators: Royal Australian Navy Band (Melbourne); Canberra Wind Symphony (Canberra); West City Youth Concert Band (Auckland).
-All ticket proceeds from St. Olaf’s two joint concerts with the RAN Band Melbourne will be donated to Legacy, a charity providing services to Australian families suffering after the injury or death of a spouse or parent, and in Canberra, the concert with the Canberra Wind Symphony will benefit the Indigenous Reading Project, a non-profit working to help change the lives of Aboriginal and Torres Strait Islander kids.
+All ticket proceeds from St. Olaf’s two joint concerts with the RAN Band Melbourne will be donated to Legacy, a charity providing services to Australian military families suffering after the injury or death of a spouse or parent, and in Canberra, the concert with the Canberra Wind Symphony will benefit the Indigenous Reading Project, a non-profit working to help change the lives of Aboriginal and Torres Strait Islander kids.

 According to band manager Terra Widdifield:

 “Founded back in 1891, the St. Olaf Band is noted for its superb musicianship, performing the classics and very best transcriptions for symphonic band in an exciting, crowd-pleasing style.
 In New Zealand and Australia, we’re really looking forward to featuring our student soloists, and a good march, along with Dr. Mahr’s award-winning composition, The Soaring Hawk.”